inciteful-xyz/inciteful-blog/_posts/2021-09-29-testing-mag-replacements.md

 The types of enrichments available vary pretty widely between the two so, depending on your use case, one may work better for you.
 # 4. Updated Data Accessibility
 This one is a pretty specific use case but it's something that most people ingesting the data on a regular basis will need to think about.
 How do I ensure I have the most up to date data?
-For Inciteful I need to preprocess the data and ingest it into my custom data store, this means I can't really use the API for the bulk of my requirements.
+For Inciteful I need to pre-process the data and ingest it into my custom data store, this means I can't really use the API for the bulk of my requirements.
 ## Data Dumps
 To start, both do regular data dumps.
 Semantic Scholar has [monthly downloads](https://api.semanticscholar.org/corpus/download/) available to everyone.
 I was told that The Lens will do data dumps but you have to request special access.